LeakyAbstractions/blog/quotes/_posts/2011-02-07-optimizing.md

   - programming
   - optimization
   - radicalism
-  - criticism
 quote:
   author: Donald Knuth
 ---

-You're bound to be unhappy if you optimize everything.
+You’re bound to be unhappy if you optimize everything.